tmsquill/supplycrate/README.md

 # README #

-MarketManipulator is a Python program that interfaces with the Guild Wars 2 API (found at https://api.guildwars2.com/).
-It analyzes the state of the Guild Wars 2 Trading Post, then makes future market predictions and formulates buy/sell order lists to help the user achieve a maximum profits from flipping items.
+GW2-Supply-Crate is a Python wrapper for the Guild Wars 2 API (found at https://api.guildwars2.com/).
+Additionally, it provides a variety of tools for data visualization, history tracking, and other forms of data analysis.

 Version 0.0.1

 ### Dependencies ###

-MarketManipulator requires the following Python modules to run:
+GW2-Supply-Crate requires the following Python modules to run:

 * cov-core==1.15.0
 * coverage==3.7.1